openic-org/home/docs/iris-128/iris-128b/adapter_iris128B.md

 *The Iris 128B system consists of 2 boards: the headstage and the adapter.*

-* The **adapter board** receives signals from the headstage (through the 80 pin nanopitch Molex connector and cable) and breaks them out into cables that interface with the **Intan Rec/Stim Controller**.
+* The adapter board receives signals from the headstage (through the 80 pin nanopitch Molex connector and cable) and breaks them out into cables that interface with the Intan Rec/Stim Controller.

 This is a board with no active components on it.
 It's purpose is simply to route the connections from the Iris-128B headstage to the power supply, and the four ports on the Intan RHS controller.
 It also has some header pins intended for testing the SPI connections.